Follow your destiny,

 The rest is shadows - Of unknown destiny.

-Reality is always More or Less Than what we want
+More or Less Than what we want

 Only we are always Equal to ourselves.

+Here in Cairo, though, civilization plants itself in the desert - about 22 million people live here.
+Cairo's sheer scale is stunning.
 I wasn't ready for Cairo at all.
 Mumbai raised me and I haven't yet gotten stunned by any metropolis.
-I have lived in the dessert cities like Jeddah and Riyadh in Saudi Arabia.
+I have lived in desert cities before, including Jeddah and Riyadh in Saudi Arabia.
 But Cairo operates on a different level.

 The first look